-The ability to analyse domain model performance in detail is of great value when building ITS.
+The ability to analyse domain model performance in detail is of great value when building intelligent tutoring systems.
 Are the knowledge components at the appropriate level of generality?
 Are they correctly encoded or have errors crept in?
 Domain modelling is a demanding task requiring a multitude of skills including the ability to not only identify the pedagogically significant concepts of the domain, but also to correctly encode them using whatever representation is appropriate to the modelling technique being used.
-It is very easy to make mistakes when doing this (Martin and Mitrovic 2003).
-In Sects.
-5 and 6 we have shown how learning curves may be enlisted to check the correctness of a domain model, not only overall but also at the level of individual constraints.
+It is very easy to make mistakes when doing this (Martin and Mitrovic, 2003).
+In Sections 5 and 6 we have shown how learning curves may be enlisted to check the correctness of a domain model, not only overall but also at the level of individual constraints.
 Given enough data, learning curves can be plotted on a per-constraint basis, enabling under-performing constraints to be identified and remedied.
 They can also be plotted for groups of constraints to determine whether a model's granularity is appropriate.

-Methods have been developed to search over a space of possible alternative domain models to find the model that best fits the learning curve data without over-fitting (e.g. Cen et al. 2006; Pavlik et al. 2009).
-Given increasing availability of tutor log data (see Koedinger et al. 2010), wider application of such discovery methods and comparison of alternative approaches are fruitful areas for future research.
+Methods have been developed to search over a space of possible alternative domain models to find the model that best fits the learning curve data without over-fitting (e.g. Cen, Koedinger, & Junker, 2006; Pavlik, Cen, & Koedinger, 2009).
+Given increasing availability of tutor log data (see ; Koedinger et al, submitted), wider application of such discovery methods and comparison of alternative approaches are fruitful areas for future research.

-In Sect.
-5 we used learning curves to evaluate the performance of a domain/student model by measuring the apparent performance of groups of constraints that represented nodes in a (human-authored) taxonomy.
+In Section 5 we used learning curves to evaluate the performance of a domain/student model by measuring the apparent performance of groups of constraints that represented nodes in a (human-authored) taxonomy.
 This analysis suggested that some, but not all, generalisations at the lower two levels of the taxonomy represent a single learned concept better than the individual constraints; because some constraints may be measuring sub-parts of a fundamental concept, rather than the whole concept, they may be optimal pedagogically but not for the purpose of modelling student knowledge.
 While this is useful, it relies on the quality of the taxonomy used.
 Further, for many domains there is no canonical "best" taxonomy.
-SQL-tutor is no exception: for example, in addition to the concepts used in the taxonomy we used.
+SQL-tutor is no exception: for example, in addition to the concepts used in the taxonomy in Section 5, there are other candidate concepts that span multiple nodes in the taxonomy we used.
 An example of such a concept is "multiple tables"; a problem requiring more than one table to be accessed potentially has implications for all of the SQL clauses.
 Similarly, whether or not table columns need to be disambiguated (e.g. actor.lastname, director.lastname) affects many of the concepts in the hierarchy used.
 An alternative approach is to try to infer the best granularity of a domain from a large body of student performance data using learning curves.
 We might try to find appropriate high-level concepts by discovering groups of constraints that, when presumed to be an individual knowledge component, result in the optimal learning curves.
-Unlike in Sect.
-5.1 however, we would perform a greedy search of all combinations of constraints, rather than using those represented by the manually created hierarchy.
-We might also employ feature selection methods from machine learning to reduce the search space (Witten and Frank 2005).
+Unlike in Section 5.1 however, we would perform a greedy search of all combinations of constraints, rather than using those represented by the manually created hierarchy.
+We might also employ feature selection methods from machine learning to reduce the search space (Witten and Frank, 2005).